openSUSE/hpc/Documentation/HPC-Packaging.md

    ```
    %hpc_debug
    ```
-   This can be added to any section which creates executible shell commands: ie `%prep`, `%build` and `%install`
+   This can be added to any section which creates executable shell commands: ie `%prep`, `%build` and `%install`

 10. There are a number of macros available which may be used in arguments to